Engee documentation

 Introduction

-Regular expressions (regex) are a versatile tool for searching, extracting and processing text according to patterns.
-They allow you to solve tasks like checking email formats, extracting phone numbers, or analysing data from texts.
-In Julia, regular expressions are particularly useful due to their easy integration and concise syntax.
-Julia does not require additional modules to work with regex (unlike some other languages) and uses the r"..." prefix to create templates, which makes the code intuitive and readable.
+Regular expressions (regex) is a universal tool for searching, extracting and processing text according to specified patterns.
+They allow you to solve tasks like checking the email format, extracting phone numbers, or analyzing data from texts.
+In Julia, regular expressions are particularly useful due to their ease of integration and concise syntax.
+Julia does not require additional modules to work with regex (unlike some other languages) and uses the prefix r"..." to create templates, which makes the code intuitive and readable.
 This material will show you how to use regular expressions in Julia, with an emphasis on practical examples and language features.

-Julia uses the PCRE syntax, which supports a rich set of features.
-Let's look at the basic elements of regular expressions and their use in Julia.
+Julia uses the [PCRE] syntax(https://ru.wikipedia.org/wiki/PCRE ), which supports a rich set of features.
+Let's look at the main elements of regular expressions and their use in Julia.

-• Literal: Regular characters (e.g., a, b, 1) are searched for in the text as is.
-For example, r"cat" matches the word cat.
+• Literals: Regular characters (for example, a, b, 1) are searched in the text as is.
+For example, r"cat" corresponds to the word cat.

 • Metacharacters:

-• ^ - beginning of a string: r"^hello" will only find hello at the beginning of a string.
+• ^ — the beginning of the line: r"^hello" will find hello only at the beginning of the line.

-• \ - escape: r"\." looks for a dot as a character, not any character. r"\^" looks specifically for the character ^.
+• \ — shielding: r"\." searches for a dot as a character, not any character. r"\^" looking for exactly the symbol ^.

 • Quantifiers:

-• ? - zero or one: r"colou?r" matches color and colour.
+• ? — zero or one: r"colou?r" respond color and colour.

 • Character classes: